 WHO/Europe’s policy is to end tuberculosis (TB) in all European Member States by 2020 by achieving universal access to high-quality and timely prevention, diagnosis and treatment of all forms of TB.

 The Tuberculosis action plan for the WHO European Region 2016–2020 aims to end TB and ensure that no affected family faces catastrophic costs due to the disease.
 This vision is based on the principle of equity and on leaving no one behind, in line with the Sustainable Development Goals, and is consistent with the global End TB Strategy and the Health 2020 European health policy framework.

 The action plan sets the following regional targets to end TB by 2020:

-- 35% reduction in TB deaths;
+- a 35% reduction in TB deaths;

-With an estimated cost of US$ 15 billion, the plan should prove highly cost-effective, resulting in savings of US$ 48 billion in terms of lives saved and avoidable suffering prevented.
+With an estimated cost of US$ 15 billion, the action plan should prove highly cost-effective, resulting in savings of US$ 48 billion in terms of lives saved and avoidable suffering prevented.

 - a set of clear actions for all countries (including those with low numbers of new TB cases), for partners and for WHO; and

 The European Technical Advisory Group on Tuberculosis Control (TAG-TB)